wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-javascript-apis/includes/4-understand-excel-javascript-api-capabilities.md

 ![A column chart showing quantities of three items from the previous sales record.](../media/chart-sample.png)

-## Get started developing Excel add-ins
+## Getting started developing Excel add-ins

-To start developing a Word add-in, use:
+To develop an Excel add-in, use:

 - The Yeoman generator for Office Add-ins
 - Visual Studio

 If you want to explore the APIs more, the Script Lab add-in is recommended.
-There, you'll see numerous samples and be able to experiment with Excel workbooks without creating an entire add-in.
+There, you'll see many TypeScript and JavaScript snippets and be able to experiment with Excel workbooks without creating an entire add-in.